farao-community/farao-community.github.io/pages/docs/input-data/crac/json.md

 ⚪ **name**
 ⚪ **operator**
 🔴 **network element**: id is mandatory, name is optional
+⚪ **groupId**: if you want to align this range action with others, set the same groupId for all
+🔵 **speed**: mandatory if it is an automaton
 ⚪ **hvdc ranges**: list of 0 to N HvdcRange
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🔴 **min**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🔴 **max**